The Story Behind Netflix's Coming-Out Documentary 'A Secret Love'

 The couple’s remarkable journey and their eventual decision to come out late in life is movingly captured in the upcoming documentary A Secret Love, whose trailer debuts today on TIME.com.
 Directed by Donahue’s great-nephew, Christopher Bolan, the film is set to arrive on Netflix on April 29 as part of a slate of projects coming to the streaming service from the writer and producer Ryan Murphy.

-The project made its way to Blumhouse Productions, best known for horror and social thriller films like Get Out, by way of producer Alexa Fogel’s longstanding relationship with Jeremy Gold, co-president of Blumhouse Television.
+The project made its way to Blumhouse, best known for horror and social thriller films like Get Out, by way of producer Alexa Fogel’s longstanding relationship with Jeremy Gold, co-president of Blumhouse Television.
 “Ryan and I collaborated on The Normal Heart, and we share a passion in championing important, untold stories,” executive producer Jason Blum told TIME in an email.
 “I knew he would be the right partner to bring on board this project.
 The love story between Terry and Pat is an inspiration and example to us all especially during this time where we are all looking to be uplifted.”

 When the pair met, Donahue was around 22 and playing as a catcher for the All-American Girls Professional Baseball League—the women’s pro organization that inspired the 1992 Penny Marshall film A League of Their Own.
 The AAGPBL sent its players to charm school and required them to wear skirts to games as part of an effort to counter a perception that they were gay.
 But Donahue’s romantic life, hidden under those restrictive circumstances, remained that way even as her athletic accomplishments were celebrated in a popular movie nearly half a century later.